pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 are a variety of ways that a stack's state could be corrupted, but in almost all cases it is possible to manually edit the stack's existing state to fix the corruption.

-Note that this is an advanced operation and should be an absolute last resort.
+This is an advanced operation and should be an absolute last resort.
+We recommend you check-in with the [Pulumi Community Slack](https://slack.pulumi.com) first before editing your snapshot.

-If you intend to unprotect or delete a resource, consider using the [`pulumi state`]({{< relref "/docs/reference/cli/pulumi_state" >}}) command to do so instead of editing your state directly. `pulumi state` also makes fixes to your state but without requiring you to edit the JSON representation of your stack's current state.
+If you intend to unprotect or delete a resource, consider using the [`pulumi state`]({{< relref "/docs/reference/cli/pulumi_state" >}}) command instead of editing your state directly. `pulumi state` makes fixes to your state without requiring you to edit the JSON representation of your stack's current state.

-To get a JSON representation of your stack's current state, you can export your current stack to a file:
+To get a JSON representation of your stack's current state, export your current stack to a file:

 ```bash